okinum/discord-login-bookmark/README.md

 Simple basic bookmarklet for logging into discord with a token

 # Setup
-Copy the code from bookmarkclean.js. paste the code in the bookmark url field.
+1Copy the code from bookmarkclean.js.
+2paste the code in the bookmark url field.

 ![image](https://github.com/user-attachments/assets/c6e034de-01b6-40c9-b03c-a1cd5aada7e1)

-Then goto discord website and use the bookmark.
+3Then goto discord website and use the bookmark.

 ![image](https://github.com/user-attachments/assets/5acea60c-59b1-4808-bcc2-8b826a276d08)